ayuarya122009/cipher-news-bot/README.md

 # 🤖 Recommended AI News Sources

-CIPHER can be configured to monitor sources covering:
+DISCORD can be configured to monitor sources covering:

 ### Artificial Intelligence